Guidelines for Public Participation at Meetings of the Chicago Board of Education

 The Board records the public participation portion of each Board meeting.
 The Board reserves the right to edit any and all portions of the recording from each monthly meeting.
 These recordings are aired on local cable channels for the convenience of the public.
 Members of the public can copy any portion of the public participation or business portion of the meeting from the televised broadcast or from www.cpsboe.org.

 An area of the Board Room will be designated for members of the media who wish to cover the Board meeting.
+This number will be limited in order to accommodate as many public participants as possible.
 Guidelines and requirements for media access to Board meetings are issued by the Office of Communications.